wtnwin111/interview/README.md

     19) Find the max distance of two node in a binary tree.
     20) Write code to create a mirroring of a binary tree
     21) Given a BST, define f = (max + min)/2, write code to find the element > f but closest to f.
+    22) Given a complete binary tree, write code to add a next point in each node which point to the next node in the same layer, and leave it as NULL when the node is last one in the layer.

 ##C6: Graph
     1) What's the maximum number of edges in a Directed Asynclic Graph with N node.